· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 R Pixton

-Close up showing the six main running lines to Moor Street station and the throat of the Caledonia yard which is being shunted by a BR 0-6-0 diesel
+Close up of the six main running lines to Moor Street station and the throat of the Caledonia yard

-Close up showing a British Railways Class 08 Diesel at work with a GWR shunters truck attached in front and with two shunters in attendance
+Close up of an unknown BR Class 08 Diesel at work with a GWR shunters truck attached in front

 Ref: gwrbg1333c